gguuss/DietyOS/README.md

 * Don’t text your ex happy birthday
 * Non-violent communication
 * Games people play / other social dynamics books
-* The Wheel of Time
-* Game of Thrones
 * The subtle art of not giving a fuck
 * Shakesphere
 * The Highly Sensitive Person
 * Aging Well

+# Fantasy books for understanding justice and power
+* The Lion the Witch and the Wardrobe
+* His Dark Materials
+* The Wheel of Time
+* Game of Thrones

 # Comics and things we like
 * The Far Side